Installation¶

 Quickstart¶

-To train a model, you can use the following command:
+To train a model, use the following command:

 mtt train options.yaml

-example, the following configuration file trains a SOAP-BPNN model on the QM9 dataset:
+Where options.yaml is a configuration file specifying training options.
+For example, the following configuration trains a SOAP-BPNN model on the QM9 dataset:

 # architecture used to train the model